stat-ml/large_batch_bald/README.md

 All code related to the BALD and BatchBALD algorithms and the corresponding modules are taken from the [**batchbald_redux**](https://github.com/BlackHC/batchbald_redux) repository.
 All datasets and implemented algorithms are placed in the `batchbald_redux/` directory.
 Several training options are available: sample-wise training via `sampling_train.py` and regular epoch-wise training via `epochs_train.py`.
-Training files are placed in the main directory.
+Train-evaluation files are placed in the main directory.
 There are also several options for uncertainty estimation: MC-dropout and deep ensembles (available through the training arguments).

 Available active learning algorithms: